 That’s it.
-There’s no big lifestyle makeover you have to commit to boost your productivity.
+There’s no big lifestyle makeover you have to commit to in order to boost your productivity.

 Planners and notebooks are some of my favorite things ever.

 I didn’t start using a planner for my business until a couple of years ago.
 And man, I wish I had done it sooner.

 Being able to block out all my different to-dos has made life so much easier.
 I can open up my planner to any month and see what’s on deck daily and weekly.

 Open that sucker up and start adding in all the things you have to do for the month.

 Seriously, everything and anything that you do as a mom day in and out.
-For example, my monthly calender includes:
+For example, my monthly calendar includes:

 - Deadlines for all the stories I’m working on for the month

 - Field trips, co-op dates and other school events